 Airport Data to Airline

-Airlines are expecting to receive the GATE, local Weather condition and ground operation states such as aircraft towing, de-icing.
+Airlines are expecting to receive the GATE and ground operation states such as aircraft towing, de-icing.
 Optionally airlines may interested to get the state of catering load, baggage load and aircraft fueling from airport as well.

 Gate Changes + Ground Operations